haberdashPI/Alert.jl/README.md

 work, just read the error message that is displayed to see what program you need to install.

-The package also provides `@alert` which can be used to notify you when a block of code has finished, if it takes longer than 2 seconds (or any custom value).
+The package also provides `@alert`, which can be used to notify you when a block of code has finished.
+It only displays a message if the code runs for longer than 2 seconds (or a custom value).
 This is especially handy when using `ProgressMeter`, like so.

 ```julia
 @alert @showprogress for i in 1:10_000